moosecreates/tailtown/README.md

 - PostgreSQL database
 - RESTful API architecture
 - JWT-based authentication
+- Graceful error handling for schema mismatches

 ## Development Guidelines

+### Schema Alignment
+We've implemented a robust approach to handle Prisma schema mismatches:
+- Backend controllers use defensive programming to handle missing tables/fields
+- Raw SQL queries with try/catch blocks for tables that may not exist in all environments
+- Graceful fallbacks to empty arrays or default values when schema elements are missing
+- TypeScript type safety with explicit typing for raw query results

+This approach ensures the API remains stable even when the schema evolves or differs between environments.

 ### API Service Layer
 We've implemented a shared API service layer to ensure consistency across all microservices as we transition to a domain-driven architecture.
 The API layer provides: